bioinfologics/sdg_examples/first_steps.md

 ("PE",)
 ```

-now all data is attacched to the workspace and can be usad from within.
+Now all data is attacched to the workspace and can be usad from within it.

-The next thing to do is to indicate SDG how the data in the datastores related to the graph, this is how we want to map the data from the datastores in the nodes.
+The next thing to do is to indicate SDG how the data in the datastores related to the graph, this is how we want to map the data from the datastores to the nodes.

-Each datastore in the ws gets a mapper object within, the mapper is used to map the data to the nodes of the graph.
+Each datastore in the workspace gets a mapper object within, the mapper is used to map the data to the nodes of the graph.

-The mapper is in charge of mapping the data back to the nodes, the result of a mapping the data is a set of `Mappings` or a collection of
+The mapper deals with mapping the data back to the nodes, the result of a mapping the data is a collection of `Mappings`.

 Each data type has a particular way of mapping the data back to the node and produces different mappings.
 For example to map long reads from the datastore: